stankur/muntah-berak-mencret/memory-bank/progress.md

 7. Select a process and multiple content items
 8. Execute the selected process on the selected content
 9. Log process results to the console

+The latest addition is a line numbering process that adds sequential numbers to content blocks while treating tables, lists, and other special elements as single units.
+This process:
+1. Adds line numbers to each content block (e.g., "1:", "2:", etc.)
+2. Skips empty lines when counting
+3. Treats tables, lists, code blocks, and blockquotes as single blocks
+4. Ensures line numbers always start on a new line
+5. Intelligently skips numbering figure captions, table captions, and other special elements

 The implementation continues to focus on functionality rather than aesthetics, with minimal styling applied to the UI components.